MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 With the *external access* feature in Teams, you can allow users in your organization to chat and meet with people outside the organization who are using Microsoft as an identity provider.
 You can configure external access with:

-- Other Microsoft 365 organizations
+- Other Microsoft 365 organizations (chat and meetings)

-- Teams users not managed by an organization (those using a [Microsoft account](https://account.microsoft.com))
+- Teams users not managed by an organization (those using a [Microsoft account](https://account.microsoft.com)) (chat only)

-- Skype users
+- Skype users (chat only)

-It's important to note that there are other settings in Teams - including guest access and anonymous access - that affect meetings with people outside your organization.
-See [Plan for meetings with external participants in Microsoft Teams](plan-meetings-external-participants.md) for more information.

 Users in your organization can accept or block incoming chats from people outside the organization.
 For details, see [Accept or block people outside your org who send you a chat](https://support.microsoft.com/office/4b5b917d-895a-4379-a204-a111b2e24f41).